Asduveneck/500pix_clone/README.md

   <span>by <Link to={`/users/${photo_usr_id}`} className="photoLink" key={`usr_${photo_usr_id}`}>{photographer}</Link></span>
 ```

   What's interesting is that the `photographer` key was defined via `jBuilder` and a model-level method.
-To maintain a simpler slice of state and minimize information I fetch with each photograph, I wrote a model method to return the photographer's name as a single string, and assign the value in jBuilder.
+To maintain a simpler slice of state and minimize information I fetch with each photograph, I wrote a model method to return the photographer's name as a single string, and assign the result to the key `photographer` via jBuilder.

 <details>
   <summary style="color: blue" >Model Methods</summary>